zeytnep/CIS3530/README.md

 The file called A1Q1_erdogru_zeynep.txt that includes all the RA queries for questions 1a to 1i.

-Question 2 (SQL):
+Question 2 (SQL):<br>
 Must run the attached scripts given in the 2 files coursesDDL.sql and coursesData.sql to create the tables on PostgreSQL required for this question.
-There are 12 queries to write for this question (a-l).
+There are 12 queries to write for this question (a-l).<br>

 a-h.
 Write SQL queries for question 1a-h.